You can access the General Category of the preferences by first going tomenu item.

 - On Touch Drag

-- Will activate if it can recognise a touch event.
+Will activate if it can recognize a touch event.
 May not always work.

 - On Click Drag